Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods: Introduction

 where $\m{x}_t^*\in \argmin_{\m{x}\in\mc{X}}f_t(\m{x})$.

-In the case of static regret, $\m{x}^\ast_t$ is replaced by $\m{x}^\ast \in \argmin_{\m{x} \in \mc{X}} \sum_{t=1}^T f_t(\m{x})$, i.e.,
+In the case of static regret~\citep{zinkevich2003online}, $\m{x}^\ast_t$ is replaced by $\m{x}^\ast \in \argmin_{\m{x} \in \mc{X}} \sum_{t=1}^T f_t(\m{x})$, i.e.,

-The static regret \eqref{eqn:static:regret} essentially assumes that the comparators do not change over time.
-This can be an unrealistic constraint in many practical streaming data problems, ranging from motion imagery formation to network analysis, for which the underlying environment is dynamic~\cite{hall2015online, besbes2015non,jadbabaie2015online}.
-The parameters $\{\m{x}^{*}_t\}_{t=1}^{T}$ could correspond to frames in a video or the weights of edges in a social network and by nature are highly variable.
+The static regret \eqref{eqn:static:regret} assumes that the comparators do not change over time.
+This assumption can be unrealistic in many practical online problems, ranging from motion imagery formation to network analysis, where the underlying environment is dynamic.
+The parameters $\{\m{x}^{*}_t\}_{t=1}^{T}$ could correspond to frames in a video or the weights of edges in a social network and, by nature, are variable \citep{hall2015online}.